ryanng9672/Taobao-User-Behavior-Data-Analysis/README.md

 **See data analysis:**
 - User Engagement: The value of puv shows the average number of pages viewed by users during each visit.
 A number around 13 indicates that users tend to browse multiple pages when visiting Taobao, which - may reflect the attractiveness of the site and user engagement.
 - User Growth: An increase in the number of unique visitors within a given date range, which may be due to specific marketing campaigns, the holiday shopping season or natural growth.
-- Traffic Fluctuations: Especially during the first weekend of December (December 2 and 3), pv and uv values increased significantly, possibly due to increased traffic from weekend events or promotions.
+- Traffic Fluctuations: Especially during the first weekend of December (December 2 and 3), pv and uv values increased significantly, which could be due to increased traffic from weekend events or promotions and possibly an early warm-up for the Double-December event.

 # WebsiteRelated